vkrishna6/vchigurupati-eks-iac-terraform/README.md

 ⚙️ Prerequisites
 Terraform CLI ≥ 1.3
-AWS account and credentials configured (~/.aws/credentials or env vars) A pre-existing VPC and Subnets (public or private)
+AWS account and credentials configured (~/.aws/credentials or env vars).
+A pre-existing VPC and Subnets (public or private)

-📌 Features
-EKS Cluster provisioning
+📌 The following resources will be provisioned during cluster creation EKS Cluster provisioning
 Managed Node Group with configurable instance type and scaling Core EKS Add-ons: coredns, vpc-cni, kube-proxy, and eks-pod-identity-agent IAM access for cluster creator
-Custom VPC and Subnet support
 Tags for resource organization